 Comparing the two reports, some key evolutions emerge within the automotive industry, notably the following:

 Suppliers’ increasing weight within the supply chain

 The automotive industry has seen the role of suppliers increasing year after year.
 Taking the indicator of car value creation as a measure, the suppliers’ share has reached 82% compared to 78% 5 years ago.

 The role of innovation is becoming increasingly crucial in the automotive industry, with new technology coming from industries with much shorter development cycles.
 Advanced technology protects the margin of automotive suppliers and the choice of technology used will have a significant influence on the brand essence.
 Moreover, innovation is seen as one of the key success factors of top performance companies in the industry.

 The automotive industry also sees new players coming from emerging countries as well as from what was originally outside the sector.
 The market share of Chinese suppliers could be expected to be more significant in the future.
 With pollution, safety and technology as the top consumer concerns, new opportunities will come into shape and new players will also try to enter from other industries, making the sector even more competitive and more dynamic.

 Want to know more?

-Christian Back Partner, Global Head of Automotive - Frankfurt on the Main, Germany
+Christian Back Partner, Global Head of Automotive - Stuttgart, Germany

 In 2012, three groups of countries represented 90% of total turnover for automotive manufacturers and suppliers worldwide.
 Germany and France lead this group, followed closely by Japan and South Korea and, lastly, the United States.
 Through analysis of financial reports and interviews with key decision makers from the automotive industry, Mazars investigated the factors driving performance of these two automotive leaders.